Skip to content

 October 2024 marks 20 years since the publication of the completed sequence of the Human Genome Project (HGP) in Nature.
 The International Human Genome Sequencing Consortium’s outstanding achievement gave rise to great hopes, with the expectation that it would enable ‘researchers around the world to conduct even more precise studies of our genetic instruction book and how it influences health and disease’.
 How much of this prediction has been realised in the intervening years?

-This year’s conference offers an opportunity to hear about some of the achievements, hurdles and failures of the intervening period from a variety of perspectives: talks will include an overview of the scientific and technological advances; how genomics has affected families with rare conditions; population screening for cancer; the evolving ethical landscape; how genetic testing can be used to help prescribing; how epigenetics works, and how the burgeoning data from the human microbiome has cast light on heath inequalities.
+The 2024 conference offered an opportunity to hear about some of the achievements, hurdles and failures of the intervening period from a variety of perspectives: talks included an overview of the scientific and technological advances; how genomics has affected families with rare conditions; population screening for cancer; the evolving ethical landscape; how genetic testing can be used to help prescribing; how epigenetics works, and how the burgeoning data from the human microbiome has cast light on heath inequalities.

 Speakers

-Dian Donnai – Emerita Professor of Medical Genetics, Manchester Centre for Genomic Medicine, University of Manchester and Adelphi Genetics Forum
+Andrew Read – Emeritus Professor of Human Genetics, Manchester FMedSci Centre for Genomic Medicine, University of Manchester and Adelphi Genetics Forum

 Bill Newman – Professor of Translational Genomic Medicine, Clinical Director Northwest Genomic Medicine Service Alliance and Honorary Consultant, Manchester University NHS Foundation Trust

-Fergus Shanahan – Emeritus Professor of Medicine University College Cork and APC Microbiome Ireland
+Fergus Shanahan – Professor of Medicine, University College Cork and APC Microbiome Ireland

 Steven Sturdy – Professor of the Sociology of Medical Knowledge the University of Edinburgh